timKraeuter/VisualDebugger/documentation/README.md

 The fields `fileName` and `line` are not needed.

 `config` is expected after a connection has been initialized or the configuration has changed.
 It contains how many debugging steps should be saved in the history of the UI using the field `savedDebugSteps` inside `content`.
+Furthermore, it contains if additions and changes should be highlighted in a boolean field `coloredDiff` (see class `UIConfig`).

 #### Outgoing WebSocket messages